wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 described earlier.
 The WS structure must therefore support efficient lookups with load addresses.
 The second purpose is to store speculative data items and their addreses, which can be walked efficiently during the write phase and possibly during the validation phase.
-Apparently, iteration of all elements in the WS must also be suported efficiently.
+Apparently, iteration of all elements in the WS must also be supported efficiently.
 Optionally, if more than one store instructions modify a data item transactionally, instead of logging multiple entries, the WS may consolidate them onto the same entry, saving WS storage.
 This requires efficient lookups using store addresses.